pavelbel/smcol_saves_utility/README.md

 - tile_selection_mode flag: when no unit is selected and the square cursor is blinking
 - prime_resource_seed field: value responsible for prime resources sites placement.
 Its mechanic is still unknown
 - unknown_map38a and unknown_map38b - two unknown fields somehow related to map.
+- unit's "visible to nation" bit fields
+- unit's origin COLONY (for colonist) or TRIBE (for braves) index

 ### _smcol_sav_struct.json_ file structure
 It is a [dictionary](https://en.wikipedia.org/wiki/Associative_array).
 Each entry of it is itself a dictionary too. **Warning**: keys order is essential though the JSON specification doesn't require it.
 Keep it in mind when using it elsewhere.